TMJ Treatment in Round Rock, TX

 Why do the TMJs become painful?

-Just like any other joint in the body, however, the TMJ becomes fatigued when it’s overworked, especially when it’s not functioning correctly, to begin with.
+Just like any other joint, however, the TMJ becomes fatigued when it’s overworked, especially when it’s not functioning correctly, to begin with.
 Since the joint doesn’t get much chance to rest and recover, this overuse causes the painful symptoms that we call TMD.

 Pinpointing the cause of TMD can be a challenge because there are several conditions with which it's associated.
 In general, you are at a higher risk if you have any of the following conditions: